iangalvez/jcheno21.github.io/lecture4.md

 **Frequently Asked Questions**

 - **What happens if you accidentally forgot to include a break?**

   - The program will run the code for subsequent cases until it sees another <code>break</code><br>

 - **Could you use a range of numbers for cases?**

   - No, you need to type each case separately<br>

 - **Could you use <code>></code> or <code><</code> signs for cases?**

-  - No, you can only assign a certain case to a specific integer<br>
+  - No, you can only assign a certain case to a specific integer

 - **Could you use a switch for strings or doubles?**

   - No, you can only use integers<br>

 <br>